-MSD of Washington Township Anti-Bullying Parent FAQs
+MSD of Washington Township Anti-Bullying Parent/Volunteer FAQs

-Per recent Indiana law, the MSDWT School Board adopted a new Anti-bullying Policy - 5517.01.
+The MSDWT School Board, as demonstrated by Anti-bullying Policy - 5517.01, firmly prohibits bullying within the District.
 This policy complies with the new legislative requirements.
-However, the more important question is: What does this policy and law change mean to me as a parent?
+However, the more important question is: What does this policy and law change mean to me as a parent or volunteer?
 Below are some Frequently Asked Questions to assist with the explanation of the new policy and requirements.

-As always, if more questions remain, parents should approach his/her school principal for clarification or answers.
+As always, if more questions remain, parents and volunteers should approach his/her school principal for clarification or answers.